Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Numerical findings

+In this section we present some results useful to check the effective performance of the network.
+First, we use the stability analysis to find an explicit expression for $\m$ in the noiseless limit also via this path.
+Next, we estimate the minimum number of examples, as a function of $P, r$, and $\gamma$, that we need for a successful retrieval.
+Finally, we show some outcomes obtained by MC simulations, concerning the reconstruction of the archetypes and critical load.

-\section{Stability analysis and Monte Carlo simulations}
+\subsection{Stability analysis and Monte Carlo simulations}

-In this section we approach the model from a different perspective trying to reach an independent expression for the order parameters in such a way that, by comparison with the self-consistent equations obtained from the statistical-mechanics route, we can determine the unknown $\mathcal V$.
-Specifically, we will carry on a stability analysis in the noiseless limit (therefore the self-consistent equation to refer to are those in \eqref{GroundZero}): we suppose that the network is in a retrieval configuration, say $\bm \sigma = \bm \xi^1$ without loss of generality, we evaluate the local field $h_i(\bm \xi^1)$ acting on the generic neuron $\sigma_i$, and check that $h_i(\bm \xi^1)\si >0$ is satisfied for any $i=1, \hdots, N$; this condition ensures the stability of the retrieval configuration.
+In this section we carry on a stability analysis in the noiseless limit: we suppose that the network is in a retrieval configuration, say $\bm \sigma = \bm \xi^1$ without loss of generality, we evaluate the local field $h_i(\bm \xi^1)$ acting on the generic neuron $\sigma_i$, and check that $h_i(\bm \xi^1)\si >0$ is satisfied for any $i=1, \hdots, N$; this condition ensures the stability of the retrieval configuration.